Keegan-L/Journify/README.txt

 Journify is a web app that produces personalized meditation scripts upon analyses of journal entries over time.
-Using API of a large scale language model and OpenAI, user journal entries are parsed and emotions are detected before generating a personalized meditation script.
+Using API of large scale language model roBERTa and OpenAI, user journal entries are parsed and emotions are detected before generating a personalized meditation script.